WuraLab/DNA_backend/README.md

 // Some Information

 ## Usage
-1. Set up the back-end
+Set up the back-end To make use of the API;

-To make use of the API, There are two ways to set it up
+There are two ways to set it up
-2. Setting it up locally
+- Setting it up locally
-3. Setting it using docker-compose
+- Setting it using docker-compose